-The Pharmacists’ Defence Association’s long-running legal wrangle with Boots ended this year but could there now be a change in law to make it quicker and easier to end sweetheart union arrangements, asks Lee Jefcott…
+The Pharmacists’ Defence Association’s battle with Boots ended this year but could there be a change in law to make it easier to end sweetheart union arrangements, asks Lee Jefcott…

 For the first time in the UK, a sweetheart union arrangement was formally derecognised using the statutory procedure in Part VI of Schedule A1 to the Trade Union and Labour Relations (Consolidation) Act 1992 (TULRCA).